 Your newborn baby’s health will be checked immediately after birth.
 It’s hard to hand your precious baby over so soon after birth, but it’s a lot easier if you understand exactly what’s going on.
-This is what the professionals are doing during your baby's first hospital tests and check-ups...
+From their apgar test to their baby hearing test, this is what the professionals are doing during your baby's first hospital tests and check-ups...

 Why does your newborn have a check-up after birth?

 In the moments after delivery, your newborn will be the centre of attention, not only for you and your partner but for the midwives and doctors too.
 They will carry out a series of routine tests to ensure that your baby is healthy, and further checks will be performed in the maternity ward.
 The NHS explains that "The aim is to spot any problems early so treatment can be started as soon as possible".
 It is strongly recommended that you allow your baby to be checked but it is not compulsory.
 You can decide whether your baby is examined for all or some of the conditions.

 The Apgar score: What is it?

 The first test your baby will have is the Apgar score, which a midwife will do straight after birth.
 Apgar stands for Appearance, Pulse, Grimace, Activity, Respiration.
 Its purpose is to quickly evaluate your baby’s physical condition and to see if she needs any extra care.

 Your midwife or doctor will give your baby the Apgar score twice, the first at one minute after the birth, then at five minutes after the birth.

 The Apgar score checks your baby’s heartbeat, breathing, muscle tone, reflexes and skin colour.
 A score of 0, 1 or 2 will be given for each check, with a total of 10.
 A normal score is seven or over.